Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Okay, this is solidly in the category of underwear, we can all agree.

-For day hiking panties, consider the ones I rely upon.
+For day hiking panties, consider the ones I use: New Balance seamless hipsters.

-I bring 3 pairs of these women's high cut briefs on a multi day trip:
+I bring 3 pairs of women's high cut briefs on my multi day trips:

-The back up pair also serves as my clean underwear strategy for the last trail day, when I know I'm heading (reluctantly) back to civilization.
+The back up pair also serves as my clean underwear strategy for the last trail day, when I know I'm heading (reluctantly) back to civilization and want to feel fresh(er).

 Nothing is more irritating on the trail than underwear that binds, chafes, migrates into unwanted areas, and leaves you a soggy mess at the end of the day.